galactic-conquest/devbox/README.md

 1\.
 Install VirtualBox
 ```
 VirtualBox
-v5.2.8 or greater with guest additions
+v6.0.8 or greater with guest additions
-(open virtualbox after install and you will be asked to install guest additions as well)
+(open virtualbox after install and you will be asked to install guest additions as well.)
 https://www.virtualbox.org/wiki/Downloads
 ```
 2\.
 Install Vagrant
 ```
 Vagrant
-v2.0.3 or greater
+2.2.5 or greater
 https://www.vagrantup.com/downloads.html
 ```